 The individual training accounts (ITA) system is used by participants who are eligible for training services and choose to attend training.
-A career consultant uses the WIOA Training Expenditure Form and Financial Aide documentation from various educational institutions to determine a participant's financial need from WIOA.
+A case manager uses the WIOA Training Expenditure Form and Financial Aide documentation various educational institutions to determine a participant's financial need from WIOA.
 The individual selects the course of study from the eligible training provider list.
-The individual must have made an application and received determination from other funding sources and present the award letter to the career consultant to show the monetary amounts of unmet financial need.
+The individual must have made application and received determination from other funding sources and present the award letter to the career specialist to show the monetary amounts of unmet financial need.
 Consideration of all available funds, excluding loans, will determine the person's overall need for WIOA funding.
 The ITA may be used to cover expenses for tuition, books, fees, supplies and/or tools.
-The Career Consultant will make sure that there is no duplication of services.
+Case manager will make sure that there is no duplication of services.